S4Lab/symbolic-execution/README.md

 # SymbolicExecution

-This repo contains an implementation of the forward symbolic execution based on the LBMBL API.
+This repository contains an implementation of the forward symbolic execution based on the LDMBL API.
-Less Boilerplate, More Business Logic (LBMBL) is a Pin-based architecture which provides more flexible and abstract API for heavy weight dynamic binary instrumentation use cases.
+Less Duplication, More Business Logic (LDMBL) is a Pin-based architecture which provides flexible and abstract API for heavy weight dynamic binary instrumentation use cases.
 A sample use case is the forward symbolic execution which requires instrumenting all assembly instructions to track the specific logics of each instruction symbolically.
 This repo is a subproject of the Twinner automatic deobfuscation framework.

 ## Installation